ETA444/datasafari/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Data Safari could always use more documentation, whether as part of the
+DataSafari could always use more documentation, whether as part of the
-official Data Safari docs, in docstrings, or even on the web in blog posts,
+official DataSafari docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback